marekbrze/categorized-raycast-extensions/README.md

 [HubSpot Portal Launcher](https://www.raycast.com/chriso/hubspot-portal-launcher) by chriso - A simple Raycast extension that allows you to quickly launch and navigate to different objects in your HubSpot portals

-[Humaans](https://www.raycast.com/farisaziz12/humaans) by farisaziz12 - Interact with the Humaans platform
+[Humaans](https://www.raycast.com/humaans/humaans) by humaans - Interact with the Humaans platform

 [InFakt](https://www.raycast.com/teziovsky/infakt) by teziovsky - Search, create and manage invoices, clients and products in inFakt directly from Raycast.

-[Jira](https://www.raycast.com/thomaslombart/jira) by thomaslombart - Create, access, and modify issues and sprints.
+[Jira](https://www.raycast.com/raycast/jira) by raycast - Create, access, and modify issues and sprints.

 [Jira Search](https://www.raycast.com/sven/jira-search) by sven - Search for Jira issues (more tolerant and powerful than built-in), projects, boards and filters.